 The unmet need was compelling, and by October of that year, UCC had forged the community partnerships and provided the seed money that enabled the Head-To-Toe Hygiene Pantry to open its doors for the first time.

 The Hygiene Pantry partnership was initiated by University Congregational Church which also brought together vital and ongoing contributions from other community nonprofit organizations.

-- Corporate contributors over the past five years include The Kansas Health Foundation, Showalter Foundation, One Call Concepts, Cargill Cares, Delta Dental, Ameriprise and Meritrust.
+- Corporate contributors include The Kansas Health Foundation, Showalter Foundation, One Call Concepts, Cargill Cares, Delta Dental, Ameriprise and Meritrust.

 - Product donation partners include the Kansas Food Bank, Mending Place Ministries, Kansas Health Partners, Friends University, First Presbyterian Church and Plymouth Congregational Church as well as many other school and church organizations, and generous individuals.

 - Volunteer work partners include a cadre of 30-40 volunteers who regularly assist in purchasing, repackaging, transporting and distributing products.
 We find that school-aged children are also great volunteers!

 - Administrative Partner is University Congregational Church which provides in-kind support including accounting, printing and volunteer recruitment for obtaining, packaging and distributing product.